itsjaya — AI Portfolio

 Migrated backend from Railway to AWS Lightsail 2GB ($10/month).
 Set up Nginx + Let's Encrypt for HTTPS on api.jayaremala.com.
 Purchased jayaremala.com domain — frontend now at root domain instead of GitHub Pages subpath.
 Removed basePath from next.config.ts, added CNAME file to public/.

 Implemented zero-downtime blue-green deployment.
 New container health-checked on port 8001 before old :8000 is stopped. deploy.sh, rollback.sh, and backup.sh moved into infra/scripts/ and version-controlled in the repo.
-GitHub Actions deploy-backend job reduced to a single SSH call.

 Built /lab section.
 MDX-based living system design docs with custom components: Status, Arch, Decision, Update, Stack, Metric.
 Added Lab to nav.
 First entry: itsjaya itself.